WordPress/openverse/documentation/general/quickstart.md

 - [Ingestion server](/ingestion_server/guides/quickstart.md)
 - [Documentation](/meta/documentation/quickstart.md)

-That said, there is something very appealing about running the full stack locally, which this guide is all about.
+That said, there is something useful and appealing about running the full stack locally, which this guide is all about.

 ## Prerequisites